Early Years 30 hours offer.

 Our Early Years Stage consists of both Early Years 1 and Early Years 2, working as a unit.
 We incorporate times during the day for separate input sessions, but also come together for ‘freeflow’ , where all children can access all areas in the unit, both indoor and outdoor.

-Observations are used to gather evidence in the form of electronic photo assessments using 2simple software, and also spontaneous observations.
+Observations are used to gather evidence, which are inserted into our online assessment tool Target Tracker.
 Teachers own knowledge is also used, as are our assessment books where things are written down as the children are taking part in an input or activity.

 In Early Years 1 work samples are added to the learning journals which eventually go to the parents at the end of the year.
 These are also shared with the parents on parents evenings.